vkorotkine/DPGSolver/STYLE.md

 - To find struct header (S_*.h) dependencies hidden through the inclusion of other header files, use the following example search command in the src directory:
 	- Check if 'S_ELEMENT' is found while 'S_ELEMENT.h' is not found:
 	- $ find . -name "*.c" -exec grep -lR 'S_ELEMENT' {} \; | xargs grep -L 'S_ELEMENT.h'

-Tabs are NOT expanded to spaces.

-The limit on the length of lines is 120 columns.
-- 120 seemed justifiable based on the size of current terminal screens.
-- Longer lines are sometimes (but rarely) used when declaring/passing arguments to functions.